 - Refillable water bottle – Tivoli (and all over Italy) is full of nasoni, the free, fresh water sources.
 Be sure to always have a refillable water bottle with you so you never have to pay for bottles of water.

-- Travel Insurance – As always, I recommend travel insurance for every international trip.
+- Travel Insurance – As always, I recommend considering travel insurance for international travel.
 Like, if you skip out on the anti-theft bag and get robbed in Italy (ahem, like me that one time).
 It can also cover trip delays, medical emergencies and more.
 I always use World Nomads – get yourself an instant quote in that link.

 Have a great time on your 2 days in Tivoli!